xtatsux/sfguide-mcp-cortex-agents/README.md

 }
 ```

-You may need to replace "uv" with the full uv path.
+> **Note:** You may need to replace "uv" with the full uv path.
 You can find the uv path by running `which uv`.

 Launch the Claude for Desktop app.

 Then, run a query.
+If the query calls your MCP server, you will see the name of the tool used directly below your query in the Claude desktop app.